Descendants 2 (soundtrack)

-Descendants 2 (Original TV Movie Soundtrack) is a soundtrack album by the cast of the film of the same name, released on July 21, 2017, by Walt Disney Records.
+Descendants 2 is a soundtrack album by the cast of the film of the same name, released on July 21, 2017, by Walt Disney Records.
 The soundtrack and lead single, "Ways to Be Wicked", was announced on April 12, 2017.
 The soundtrack was released on July 21, 2017.

 The soundtrack debuted at number six on the U.S. Billboard 200 after earning 46,000 album-equivalent units, 35,000 of which were pure sales; sales for the soundtrack's debuting week were up from the previous film.
 It dropped to number nine on the chart for its second week, earning an additional 27,000 units.
 It also charted in 8 other countries including Australia, Canada, France, and the United Kingdom, at numbers 64, 25, 135, and 5, respectively.

 Background

-The Descendants 2 (Original TV Movie Soundtrack) was released on July 21, 2017, along with the release of its parent film.
+Descendants 2 was released on July 21, 2017, along with the release of its parent film.
 The soundtrack consists of 11 songs, six of which are originally from the film.
 It also includes renditions of “Kiss the Girl” and “Poor Unfortunate Souls” from the 1989 animated musical fantasy film, The Little Mermaid.
 Additionally, three songs from Descendants: Wicked World was also included in the soundtrack including "Together", "Evil", and "Rather Be with You".

 In an Interview with Billboard talking about the film's music, Disney Channel's VP of music and soundtracks, Steven Vincent, said that the first step in making the sequel's music was "developing a [musical] palette that builds on what we had and what kids loved about the first one".
 "It all starts with the scene and what energy fits that idea" Vincent added.

 Talking about the film's original song, "It's Going Down", songwriter Antonina Armato stated that "The [song] was never in the script...The scene was supposed to be all dialogue, but [director] Kenny Ortega and Steven Vincent had this ambitious idea to create a big musical moment that had influences from Hamilton, hip-hop and West Side Story, using counter melodies and chants.
 Luckily, we came through for them".